 If you cannot use the portal form, contact can be made by phone.
 The same information will be taken and a contact loaded for review.
 The benefit of using the portal form for the professional is that you can do this at your convenience.
 This reduces the risk of delay where professionals are not available for a return phone call.
-For the front door teams, it also means they have more time to consider and review the information and process the presenting information within timescale.
+For the front door teams, it also means they have more time to review and process the presenting information within timescale.